Company shares

 There are different rules for shares and share options.
 Direct share awards are a benefit-in-kind (BIK).
 These shares are chargeable under the Pay As You Earn (PAYE) system to:

-You must include the cash value of these shares when completing your payroll submission for the period in which they are awarded.
+You must include the cash value of these share awards when completing your payroll submission for the period in which they are awarded.

-Revenue approved schemes such as Approved-Profit Sharing Schemes (APSSs), Employee Share Ownership Trusts (ESOTs) and Save as You Earn (SAYE) schemes give certain IT exemptions.
+Revenue approved schemes such as Approved-Profit Sharing Schemes (APSSs), Employee Share Ownership Trusts (ESOTs) and Save as You Earn (SAYE) schemes give certain Income Tax exemptions.

 You can find more information in Shares for employees.